zhou-wb/zhou-wb.github.io/_projects/2_project.md

 There are many emerging yet interesting parts assisting how human beings visualize and interact with the digital world, including display systems, optics & electronics, IMUs and sensors, real-time rendering, tracking, haptics, multimodal human perception and depth perception, stereo rendering, presence.
 This course’s emphasis on VR/AR/MR technology.
 Course Goals: This is a technical class.
 Students will learn about all hardware (optics, electronics, display, microcontroller, ...) and software (JavaScript, WebGL, Python) aspects of Virtual and Augmented Reality (VR/AR).

 The goal for this class is to learn all of these aspects in a hands-on manner.
 Each assignment is a small piece of a bigger project.
 The goal for each student or small team of students is to build a fully functional head mounted display, including optics, display, IMU, rendering, lens distortion shader, model loader etc., from off-the-shelf parts.
-The HMD we will build is inspired by the Oculus DK1.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">